zuplo/docs/docs/handlers/url-rewrite.md

 The URL Rewrite handler can be configured via `options` to support common use-cases.

 - `forwardSearch` - The query string will be automatically included in the rewritten url.
 - `followRedirects` - Determines if redirects should be followed when fetching the rewrite url .
-When set to `false`, the handler will return a response where the `location` header will indicate the redirected-to url.
+When set to `false` or not specified, redirects will not be followed - the status and `location` header will be returned as received.

 ## Different Backends per Environment